Jahia/jahia-dev/CONTRIBUTING.md

 ## <a name="development-flow"></a> Development flow

-Each product of Jahia released have his own lifecycle.
-Each release have a maintenance lifecycle too.
+Each released Jahia product has its own lifecycle.
+Each release has a maintenance lifecycle too.

-In order to simplify, the release process we respect the [Trunk Based Git Flow](https://trunkbaseddevelopment.com/).
+In order to simplify, the release process we use respects the [Trunk Based Git Flow](https://trunkbaseddevelopment.com/).

 The main branch on each of Jaha's reposirory is named *master*.
 This is our trunk.